 After the spectacular failure of the solitary system, a new penal system began to develop at Auburn Prison.
 What became known as the Auburn System was copied all over the world.
 The Auburn System confined prisoners in individual cells at night, but required they work together during the day.

 A key factor in the Auburn System was complete silence, strictly enforced with the threat of the whip.
-Because communication is necessary to maintaining a sense of self, prison officials decided to break convicts of this self-hood by forbidding them to communicate in any way.
-Even the keepers, the men who supervised the convicts, did not speak to them.
+Because communication is necessary to maintaining a sense of self, prison officials decided to break this self-hood by forbidding imprisoned individuals to communicate in any way.
+Even the keepers, the men who supervised their charges, did not speak to them.
 The keepers signaled directions by tapping their metal-tipped canes on the ground.

-Convicts were marched back and forth to the workshops in lockstep- each man’s arms under those of the man in front of him, all looking to one side, marching in unison.
-Convicts were required to keep their eyes averted from each other and their keepers, maintain absolute silence at all times, and wear humiliating striped uniforms.
+The men were marched back and forth to the workshops in lockstep- each man’s arms under those of the man in front of him, all looking to one side, marching in unison.
+They were required to keep their eyes averted from each other and their keepers, maintain absolute silence at all times, and wear humiliating striped uniforms.
 They worked 10-hour days, longer in summer, in the prison shops.

 The prisoners’ uniforms consisted of a jacket, vest, and pants, all striped, as well as a shirt and hat.
 The keepers wore dark suits, with vests and jackets, and distinctive hats that resembled top hats.